-When these values are inputted into the above equations, the minimum shear adhesive strength required due to blood flow is found to be 26.63 pascals, which rounds up to 27 pascals.
-Based on this result, all calcified lesion adhesion method design concepts will be evaluated on their ability to meet and exceed this value for minimum shear adhesive strength between the modeled blood vessel and calcified plaque under simulated use conditions.
+The maximum overlap adhesive strength of calcified lesions to vessel walls was identified to be 15.2 ± 3.6 MPa, based on experimental testing of calcium phosphate as an adhesive within the human body [81].
+Based on this result, all calcified lesion adhesion method design concepts will be evaluated on their ability to meet and exceed this value for overlap adhesive strength between the modeled blood vessel and calcified plaque under simulated use conditions.
+Certain commercially available adhesive pastes and tapes can meet this target, and an interlocking mechanism can be designed to meet this target, as well.